ElanMedoff/use-search-param-state/README.md

   stringify?: (valToStringify: TVal) => string;

   /**
-   * A React hook to return the current URL.
-This hook is expected to re-render when the
+   * A React hook to return a URLSearchParams object representing the current search
-   * URL changes.
+   * params.
+Note that this hook _must_ return a referentially stable value.
    *
    * `useURLSearchParams` defaults to an internal hook.
    *